-- Children will sit three tests: Paper 1, Paper 2 and Paper 3. - Paper 1 is for 'Arithmetic' lasting for 30 minutes, covering calculation methods for all operations, including use of fractions, percentages and decimals. - Questions gradually increase in difficulty. - Papers 2 and 3 cover 'Problem Solving and Reasoning', each lasting for 40 minutes. - Pupils will still require calculation skills but will need to answer questions in context and decide what is required to find a solution. - No calculator is allowed in all tests.
+- Children will sit three tests: Paper 1, Paper 2 and Paper 3. - Paper 1 is for 'Arithmetic' lasting for 30 minutes, covering calculation methods for all operations, including use of fractions, percentages and decimals. - Questions gradually increase in difficulty (as the children progress through each paper). - Papers 2 and 3 cover 'Problem Solving and Reasoning', each lasting for 40 minutes. - Pupils will still require calculation skills but will need to answer questions in context, decide what is required to find a solution and show their working out to support their answer. - No calculator is allowed in any test.